How to become ISO 45001 certified

 • use adequate PPE - personal protective equipment (separation)

-Instead of using absolute probabilities such as once per year, once in ten years, etc. one can use instead three levels of control on the other axis [1]:
+Instead of using absolute probabilities such as once per year, once every ten years, etc. you can use three levels of control on the other axis[1]:

-to determine whether additional measures are required.
-For practical occupational hazards, evaluation based on this criterium is relatively simple.
+This will determine whether additional measures are required.
+It’s relatively simple to evaluate practical occupational hazards based on these criteria.

-The 3 x 3 risk matrix would look like this:
+The 3 x 3 risk matrix looks like this:

 3x3 risk matrix